Alabama Hunting License - Steps to Buy Your AL Hunters License

 Resident Licenses

-A resident is a person who has lived in Alabama for at least 90 days.
+A resident is an individual who has resided in Alabama for at least 90 days.
 Active-duty military members stationed in Alabama are considered residents.

 Non-Resident Hunting Licenses